mabdyzhaparov/mabdyzhaparov/README.md

 - 👀 I’m interested in a lot of stuff in IT
 - 🌱 I’m currently learning HTML5, CSS3, JavaScript
 - 💞️ I’m looking to collaborate on nothing yet
-- 📫 How to reach me @mabdyzhaparov
+- 📫 You can reach me @mabdyzhaparov at Twitter

 <!---
 mabdyzhaparov/mabdyzhaparov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.